renpy/renpy/sphinx/source/text.rst

 First, you must set up styles for the ruby text.
 The following style changes are required:

+1. One of the :propref:`line_leading` or :propref:`ruby_line_leading` properties
-1. The :propref:`line_leading` property must be used to leave enough vertical space for the ruby text.
+   must be used to leave enough vertical space for the ruby text.
 2. A new named style must be created.
 The properties of this style, such as :propref:`size` should be set in a fashion appropriate for ruby text.